kolesar-andras/josm-plugin-improve-way/README.md

 Installation
 ------------

-Download [ImproveWay.jar](http://kolesar.turistautak.hu/osm/josm/plugins/ImproveWay.jar) from and place it to plugins directory `~/.josm/plugins/`.
 Go to preferences (F12) and make the following changes:

 * enable plugin
 * enable expert mode (some features are hidden from beginner users)